The Australia Institute: Funding and resourcing

 The Australia Institute is a registered not-for-profit organisation under the Australian Charities and Not-for-profits Commission.
-It had a total gross income of A$10.6 million in 2024 (A$9.05M in 2023, and A$7.7M in 2022) and is funded by donations from philanthropic trusts and individuals, as well as grants and commissioned research from business, unions, and non-government organisations.
-The Australia Institute reported 45 full-time equivalent staff in 2024.
+It had a total gross income of A$10.8 million in 2025 (A$10.04M in 2024, and $9.05M in 2023) and is funded by donations from philanthropic trusts and individuals, as well as grants and commissioned research from business, unions, and non-government organisations.
+The Australia Institute reported 42 full-time equivalent staff.

 In its first decade to 2003, The Australia Institute was largely funded by the Poola Foundation and the Treepot Foundation, philanthropic organisations run by the Kantors.
 Other significant funders include the McKinnon Family Foundation; David Morawetz's Social Justice Fund, a sub-fund of the Australian Communities Foundation; the US Rockefeller Foundation, Diana and Brian Snape, and the Susan McKinnon Foundation.
 In 2025, it was reported that the Minderoo Foundation, a philanthropic charity established by mining magnate Andrew Forrest, made an undisclosed donation to the Australia Institute.
 The contribution, described by media sources as "substantial", drew attention due to Minderoo’s policy alignment with the Institute on issues such as emissions reduction and climate policy.

 In recent years, The Australia Institute has reported the number of donations that it has received from individuals, with 2,000 individual donors in financial year 2015 and 2,700 in the financial year 2017.

 The Australia Institute does not disclose its sources of funding but claims that it does not accept donations or commissioned work from political parties.